-As of December 31, 2021, we had 337 employees, including 334 full-time employees.
-Of the 337 employees, 231 are male and 106 are female.
-As of December 31, 2021, we have employees in the following countries: Australia, Belgium,

-Brazil, Chile, Colombia, France, Germany, Hungary, Ireland, Italy, Mexico, Netherlands, Portugal, Romania, Spain, Turkey, United Kingdom and United States.
+As of December 31, 2022, we had 399 employees, including 396 full-time employees.
+Of the 399 employees, 264 are male and 135 are female.
+As of December 31, 2022, we have employees concentrated in the following countries: Australia, Belgium, Brazil, Chile, Colombia, France, Greece, Ireland, Italy, Mexico, Netherlands, Portugal, Spain, United Kingdom, and the United States.

-Competition for qualified personnel has historically been intense, particularly for acquisition directors, finance professionals, and software engineers,
+Competition for qualified personnel has historically been intense, particularly for acquisition directors, finance professionals, and software engineers.

-At Radius, we recognize talent, respect hard work, and reward success.
-We are a dynamic team that aims to provide an opportunistic environment for all of our people to thrive.
-Our teams around the globe are our most important assets and fundamental to our success.
-We invest in our employees by providing training and learning opportunities, promoting inclusion and diversity, and upholding a high standard of ethics and respect for human rights.
-With a strong entrepreneurial culture, we embrace our core values: integrity, accountability, teamwork, and a performance-minded approach.
+We strive to recognize talent, respect hard work and reward success, and aim to provide an opportunistic environment for all our people to thrive.
+We believe that our teams around the globe are our most important assets and fundamental to our success.
+We invest in our employees by providing training and learning opportunities, promoting inclusion and diversity and upholding a high standard of ethics and respect for human rights.
+With a strong entrepreneurial culture, we embrace our core values: integrity, accountability, teamwork and a performance-minded approach.

 We believe in our employees' rights of freedom of association.
-As of December 31, 2021, we have employees in 18 different countries and to the extent any specific country (for instance, France, Italy and Brazil) requires the employees to be part of any legally required labor group or plan, we comply with such legal requirements.
-We are committed to support workers' rights to organize and bargain collectively, where allowed by the law.
-We maintain positive workermanagement relationships that ensure compliance with national employment and labor laws.
-None of our employees are represented by labor unions and approximately 21% of our employees operate under collective bargaining agreements.
+As of December 31, 2022, we have employees in 19 different countries and to the extent any specific country (for instance, France, Italy and Brazil) requires the employees to be part of any legally required labor group or plan, we comply with such legal requirements.
+We are committed to supporting workers' rights to organize and bargain collectively, where allowed by the law.
+We maintain positive worker-management relationships that ensure compliance with national employment and labor laws.
+None of our employees are represented by labor unions and approximately 24% of our employees operate under collective bargaining agreements.